 The Mexican fan is considered invasive in parts of California and Florida.
 If you live in an area where the Mexican palm is an unwelcome guest, consider planting a Guadalupe Palm (Brahea edulis) or Mexican Blue Palm (Brahea armata) instead.
 These species stay a bit smaller and aren't considered invasive.

 Water and Fertilizer

-Water Mexican fan palms deeply at least once a month.
-They will tolerate both salt and drought.
-Although the fertilizer needs of Mexican fan palms will vary with the soil, a general maintenance recommendation is to apply 1 1/2 pounds of 8-1-10-4 palm tree fertilizer for every 100 square feet of area every three months.
+Though they tolerate both salt and drought, water your Mexican fan palm deeply at least once a month.
+The fertilizer needs of Mexican fan palms will vary with the soil, but a general maintenance recommendation is to apply 1 1/2 pounds of 8-1-10-4 palm tree fertilizer for every 100 square feet of area every three months.
 An 8-1-10-4 fertilizer contains the ratio, by weight, of 8 parts nitrogen, 1 part phosphorus, 10 parts potassium and 4 parts magnesium.

 Washingtonian Palm Diseases and Pests